skryukov/inertia_rails-contrib/README.md

 ### Scaffold generator

-`InertiaRailsContrib` also comes with a scaffold generator that generates a scaffold for a model with Inertia.
+`InertiaRailsContrib` also comes with a scaffold generator that generates a new resource with Inertia responses.
 To use it, execute the following command in the terminal:

 ```bash
 bin/rails generate inertia:scaffold ModelName field1:type field2:type